jhyang13/UWMadison_ME759/README.md

-# repo_ME759
-ME 759
+# ECE/ME/EMA/CS 759 – Fall 2023
+High Performance Computing for Applications in Engineering

+## Student
-Name: Jiahui Yang, Mechanical Engineering
+- Name: Jiahui Yang, Mechanical Engineering

-Email: jyang753@wisc.edu
+- Email: jyang753@wisc.edu

 Let me know if you can have access to my homework or not. ╰(●’◡’●)╮